run-ai/docs/docs/developer/admin-rest-api/rest-project.md

 * allowOverQuota default is false.
 Should be true.
 * selectedTypes - Not conforming to standard array of IDs [20, 21] but rather [{id: 20}]
-* departmentId is mandatory even if departments is off for the tenant.
+* Low priority: departmentId is mandatory even if departments is off for the tenant.
 Its annoying as you have to get the id of the department

+General:

+* Do we use Cluster to identify the project or not?
+E.g. for deletion.

 Get Project API
 * API does not exist or is not working.
-* URL should be consistent.
-Does it contain a cluster or not?

 Project update

 * Project update request and response trainNodeAffinity in two separate formats.
 * What is "maxAllowedGpus" ?
 Is it allowOverQuota
-* Department is referenced by ID but in one example I saw it referenced by name.
+* Cannot reconstruct, but its there...: Department is referenced by ID but in one example I saw it referenced by name.
 * Why is the name mandatory (the id already identifies it)
+* I think that read-only fields such as clusterUuid should not be mandatory unless they are used for verifying that the project is in the right cluster...

 Project create

 * maxAllowedGpus appears in response
-* Perhaps permissions can be optional when authentication not enabled.
-Low priority
+* Low priority: Perhaps permissions can be optional when authentication not enabled.

 Project delete

-* How does it know which cluster to use for deleting the project?
-I assume its because project ids are unique, but there should be some verification on the cluster.
-No?
+* ...

 ## JSON Format
 Projects are represented as JSON objects with the following properties.
 All properties are mandatory.